Creating a Career Development Plan: Tips and Strategies

 - Identifies skills gaps that need fixing

-Creating a career development plan involves assessing current strengths and weaknesses of skillsets and then taking proactive steps towards professional improvement.
+Creating a career development plan requires evaluating strengths and weaknesses of skillsets then implementing active steps to professional improvement.

-The first step to create your career development plan is to review your skills, competencies strengths, areas of strength, and areas for improvement.
+The first step in establishing your career development plan is to determine your skills, competencies strengths, areas of strength, and areas for improvement.

 - What are my current technical and soft skills?